swiftpp/swiftpp/docs/Driver.md

      at improving on this.)
 On the plus side, this mode doesn't strictly need an output file map if you give up incremental builds.

-   - Invoke `ppswiftc -c`, then pass the resulting object files to your linker.
+   - Invoke `swiftppc -c`, then pass the resulting object files to your linker.
      All the same options from above apply, but you'll have to manually deal with the work the compiler would have done automatically for you.

-   - Invoke `ppswiftc -c` with `-###`.
+   - Invoke `swiftppc -c` with `-###`.
 Then run all of the outputted commands that include `-primary-file`, then run the remaining commands in order (they may have dependencies).
 If none of the commands have `-primary-file` in them, they're not parallelizable, sorry.